-LFL's Fit & Proper Policy requires regular fit & proper checks of relevant personnel.
-Fitness evaluations and properness checks are either executed by the relevant personnel or by the subject or body in charge of the appointment of the relevant personnel.
-Fitness evaluation assess whether the relevant personnel's professional qualification, knowledge and experience are appropriate and adequate to hold all the roles he/she is in charge of.
-Properness checks assess whether the conduct of the relevant personnel indicates any inadequacy to its current role or function.
+LFL's Fit & Proper Group Policy requires regular fit & proper checks of its key personnel.
+These checks are provided by the relevant personnel and/or by the person or body appointing the relevant personnel.
+Fitness evaluation shall assess the person's professional qualification, knowledge and experience for the respective role.
+Properness checks assess whether the personal and business conduct of the relevant personnel is adequate for its function.